ucdavisdatalab/workshop_intro_to_remote_computing/README.md

     repo, which contains source materials for the web page (but not the web page itself).

-6. Run the command `ghp-import -n -p -f _build/html` in a shell at the top level of the repo to update the `gh-pages` branch of the repo.
+6. Run the command the following command in a shell at the top level of the repo to update the `gh-pages` branch:
+    ```
+    ghp-import -n -p -f _build/html
+    ```
     This uses the [`ghp-import` Python package][ghp-import], which you will need to install first (`pip install ghp-import`).
 The live web page will update automatically after 1-10 minutes.

 [ghp-import]: https://github.com/c-w/ghp-import